Coding-Enhanced Cooperative Jamming for Secret Communication: The MIMO Case: Introduction

 The rest of this paper is organized as follows.
-The system model is provided in Section~\ref{GV_MAC-WT}.
-In Section~\ref{Achievable_region}, we give the achievable rate region and show that SIT-CJ can be achieved.
-In Section~\ref{precoder_design}, secrecy rate maximization problems are studied for different jamming schemes.
+In Section~\ref{GV_MAC-WT}, the system model is provided and the problem is formulated.
+In Section~\ref{power_control_SIMO} and Section~\ref{SDLC_MIMO}, we respectively consider the power control and precoder design problems for the SIMO and MIMO cases.
 Simulation results are presented in Section~\ref{simulation} before conclusions in Section~\ref{conclusion}.